chris-miner/HelloAntlr/README.md

 brew install antlr4
 ```

-While the grammar is defined in `Hello.g4`, the parser and lexer are generated from it in the files `HelloLexer.java` and `HelloParser.java`.
+While the grammar is defined in `Hello.g4`, the parser and lexer are generated from it as the files `HelloLexer.java` and `HelloParser.java`.
 To generate these files, I used the ANTLR4 grammar syntax support extension by Mike Lishke (mike-lischke.vscode-antlr4).
 The files are generated in the grammars/generated folder each time the grammar is changed.